reidrac/beeper-int-zx/README.md

 any assembler project, and as a C include file (for example to be used with SDCC).

-Check the `example` directory for an example.
+Check the `example` directory for a sample.

 ## Building the player

 Check the README file in `sdcc` directory.

 The code is provided in assembler for SDCC, to be built as a library.
-It should be easay to convert to other assemblers.
+It should be easy to convert to other assemblers.

 ## Building the editor